Mick-Murp/Mick-Murp/README.md

 ## Hi there 👋
-My name is Michael, I am currently studying Computing with Software Development at TUDublin 🌱 I’m currently learning the Django Framework
+My name is Michael, I am currently studying Computing with Software Development at TUDublin! <br/>
+🌱 I’m currently learning the Django Framework <br/>
-🔭 I’m currently working on implmenting Django into a website to display and manipulate databse data through said website
+🔭 I’m currently working on implmenting Django into a website to display and manipulate databse data through said website! <br/>
+😄 Thank you for reading!
 <!--
 **Mick-Murp/Mick-Murp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.